Mani Haghighi: Films

 A Dragon Arrives! was shot on location in the Valley of Stars on Qeshm Island in the Persian Gulf.
 The film screened in the competition section of the Berlin Film Festival in 2016.
 Scott Foundas called the film "the revelation of the Berlinale -- a fever dream Iranian horror-western; Kiarostami meets Jodorowsky."

 In 2016, Haghighi made 50 Kilos of Sour Cherries, a popular romantic comedy that became, in the year of its release, the third-highest grossing film in the history of Iranian cinema.
 The film was quickly embroiled in controversy due to its frank treatment of female sexuality and unconventional approach to romance in the Islamic Republic.
 It was eventually banned from screening, with the culture minister Ali Janatti claiming that its release had been a mistake.
 In response, Haghighi published two consecutive open letters to Janatti, outlining the elaborate censorship process the film had endured and accusing him of deception and bad faith.
 "Hand over your job to someone who can handle it," he advised the minister.
 Jannati resigned from his post a month later.

 In 2018, Haghighi made Pig, a black comedy about the misadventures of a black-listed film director who is falsely accused of the serial murder of his colleagues.
 It premiered in competition at the Berlin Film Festival and subsequently won l'Amphore d'Or for Best Film from Festival International du Film Grolandais, Toulouse.
 Richard Brody of The New Yorker named it as one of the best films of the year.

-In September 2022, his latest film Subtraction premiered among the Platform section of the Toronto International Film Festival.
+In September 2022, his latest film Subtraction premiered in the Platform section of the Toronto International Film Festival.
 This new film, a coproduction between France and Iran, deals with a married couple that seem to have found their doppelgängers.

-In October 2022, in a period of political upheaval in Iran, Haghighi had his passport confiscated and was prevented from leaving the country as he was attempting to fly to the UK for a London Film Festival showing of his film Subtraction.
+In October, during a period of political upheaval in Iran, Haghighi had his passport confiscated and was prevented from leaving the country as he was attempting to fly to the UK for the London Film Festival showing of this film.